Bass-baritone

 Commendatore in Don Giovanni, Rambaldo

-in La rondine and Kakenik in Rimsky-Korsakov's May
+in La rondine, Kakenik in Rimsky-Korsakov's May

 Night.

-and St. Mathew Passion.
 Mr. Eisenhard was a National Finalist

 of the 1992 Metropolitan Opera National Council Auditions